anabugaenko/powerlaw-function/README.md

 # Acknowledgement

-We would like to extend a thank you to Jeff Alstott, Ed Bullmore, Dietmar Plenz for open-sourcing the 'powerlaw' Package, their implementations provided a crucial starting point for the development `powerlaw-function`.
-We would also like to Andreas Klaus, Aaron Clauset, Cosma Shalizi, and Adam Ginsburg for their original paper [POWER-LAW DISTRIBUTIONS IN EMPIRICAL DATA](https://arxiv.org/abs/0706.1062)  which serves as a theoretical basis for our approach.
+We want to extend a thank you to Jeff Alstott, Ed Bullmore, Dietmar Plenz for open-sourcing the 'powerlaw' Package which can be used to model the PDF of a single variable.
+Their implementations provided a crucial starting point for the development `powerlaw-function`.
+We would also like to Andreas Klaus, Aaron Clauset, Cosma Shalizi, and Adam Ginsburg for their original paper [POWER-LAW DISTRIBUTIONS IN EMPIRICAL DATA](https://arxiv.org/abs/0706.1062)  which serves as a theoretical basis for both approaches.

 # How to Cite